tactcomplabs/verilator-sst/README.md

 ```bash
 make test
 ```
-This will generate subcomponents for each included example Verilog code and use the included test component to verify their functionality.
+This will generate two subcomponents for each included example Verilog code (one using links interface, one using direct interface) and use the included test component to verify their functionality.

 ### Build Options